PhoenixCodingAcademy/PhoenixCodingAcademy/pages/QuestionsSPS.md

 REQUIREMENT: Modify this examreport.html template to show various statistics based on the quizlog.yaml file.
 Various reports should be a navbar to the left that you can click on to generate the report.
 The model.quizlog will contain all the data as defined in the quizlog YAML file.
 Reports should be:
 * Quizzes - Show a table with one quiz per row, sorted by quiz name.
 Columns are:
   * "Assessments" that show the total number of times the quiz was taken.
-This will be the sum of all
+This will be the sum of all records grouped by "quiz".
+* Assessments - Show a table with one row per unique student/quiz.
+Columns are:
+  * "Student" The student name.
+  * "Quiz" The quiz name.
+  * "Assessments" that show the total number of times the student took that quiz.
+  * "Max Points" the total of all the points for all questions shown to the student.
+  * "Points" the total of all the points the student got.
+  * "Grade" - "A" for 90% to 100%, "B" for 80% upto 90%, etc.

+All tables should be sortable.
 ---

 SUBJECT = History - Basic Colonial America and the Revolution